 - Case studies and success stories

-Contacting people with convictions
+Contacting people with criminal records

 Where the subject is not related to the issues we directly cover as a charity, we may be able to ‘advertise’ your request to those who receive updates from us.

 If you’re looking to be put in contact with individuals on a specific story, please contact Ruth Davies, Digital and Communications Manager.
 Email firstname.lastname@example.org or call 07458 393 194.